RenderbitTechnologies/back-end-developer-exercise/README.md

 # Back-end developer exercise

-&copy; 2018 Renderbit Technologies LLP.
+&copy; 2021 Renderbit Technologies LLP.

 ## Prerequisites

-You should be familiar with PHP 7, Laravel 5, Git and GitHub.
+You should be familiar with PHP 7.4 (or better), Laravel 8, Git and GitHub.

 ## Getting Started

-This tutorial assumes you have a PHP 7 development environment set up on your machine, with the following components at minimum:
+This tutorial assumes you have a PHP 7.4 (or better) development environment set up on your machine, with the following components at minimum:

-1. PHP 7.1 or better
+1. PHP 7.4 or better
 2. Choice of server (Apache/Nginx)
 3. Choice of Database (MySQL/MariaDB/PostgreSQL/SQLite)
 4. Choice of IDE/Editor